CANDIDATES WITH POLISH CITIZENSHIP

 The admission board will only consider confirmed applications.
 To confirm your will to apply to the University, you have to pay the application fee.

 - Please note that you have to pay in Polish Zloty, you cannot change it.
 Application fee needs to be paid by bank transfer (we cannot process credit cards, TransferWise, Western Union, or PayPal).

 - You can also pay via the Przelewy24 payment system by credit card or your account in other currency.

 - The application fee is not refundable once used for applying.

 Most programs require you to take part in the interview or entrance exam.
 For some of them, the documents analysis is required.
 In this case, you have to upload the necessary documents to the IRK system.
 If you have to participate in the interview/exam, please note that you may be notified of the exact date, time and communication platform before it is scheduled.
 To avoid problems with taking part in the interview/exam, you may take the following precautions:

 - check the date of the exam in the admission schedule—this day will not change, and you can plan accordingly;

-- check the information regarding your interview/exam in the OAS system, as you may receive a message from the Admission Committee;
+- check the information regarding your interview/exam in the IRK system, as you may receive a message from the Admission Committee;

 Exam dates for the School of Medicine in English are arranged directly with the School’s Office.